-- A. The Group recognised the reversal of impairment loss amounting to \$1,382 and \$4,282 for the years ended December 31, 2021 and 2020, respectively (listed as "Other gains and losses") as some of the idle machineries were again utilised in production.
-For details of accumulated impairment, please refer to Note 6(6). - B. The reversal of impairment loss reported by operating segments is as follows:
+- A. The Group recognised the reversal of impairment loss amounting to \$634 and \$1,382 for the years ended December 31, 2022 and 2021, respectively (listed as "Other gains and losses") as some of the idle machineries were again utilised in production.
+For details of accumulated impairment, refer to Note 6(6). - B. The reversal of impairment loss reported by operating segments is as follows: